 Imagine that each slice on your Wheel of Life can be measured regarding your satisfaction with that particular area of your life today compared with where you want to be in the future.
 How far in the future?
 You get to decide!

 Rate each area on your wheel based on how satisfied you are right now (scale of 0–10).
-Draw a little line across the slice and shade it in (see my image below for an example).
+Looking at your wheel, imagine the center of the wheel was “zero” and the outer edge was a “10” – draw a little line across the slice (in proportion to your rating) and shade it in.

 If you are having trouble rating your satisfaction with the categories you have identified, try asking yourself the following questions:

-Do you have enough energy pursue your goals every day?
+Do you have enough energy to pursue your goals every day?

 Are you able to maintain a healthy weight?

-Are their people who you admire as being full of health and vitality?
+Are there people who you admire as being full of health and vitality?

 Are you excited to go to work?